Online Budget-Feasible Mechanism Design with Predictions: Preliminaries

 \begin{theorem}[ \citet{NemhauserWF78}] A function $v$ is submodular if and only if, for all $S,T\subseteq N$

 \end{theorem}

 An important element in our problem is the online arrival of agents.
 We adopt the \textit{random order} (RO) model; see also the discussion in the beginning of \Cref{sec:mono-submodular}.
 In this model an adversary first chooses the costs of all the agents in $N$.
 There are $n$ different time slots $t_1,\dots, t_n$, with a single agent appearing in each slot according to a uniformly random permutation $\pi$, i.e., the input sequence to an \emph{online} algorithm is ${\pi(1)},{\pi(2)}, \dots ,{\pi(n)}$.
 Such an algorithm has to perform its irrevocable actions for agent ${\pi(i)}$ before seeing agent ${\pi(i+1)}$.
-The length $n$ of the input sequence may be known in advance, and we assume so in our setting.
-For the RO model, given the output $A$ of an algorithm and the value of an optimal solution $OPT$, we define the competitive-ratio (for maximization problems) to be $\frac{OPT}{\mathbb{E}[v(A)]}$ on the adversarily-chosen (worst case) set of inputs.
-The expected value is over all permutations of the input.
+The length $n$ of the input sequence is known in advance.
+Note that this is necessary: without knowledge of $n$, no constant competitive guarantee is achievable even for the classic, non-strategic, secretary problem of which our setting is a generalization.\footnote{Intuitively, without knowing the length of the input, an online algorithm cannot decide when to end its sampling phase.
+Therefore, an adversary controlling $n$ can make its competitive ratio unbounded.} For the RO model, given the output $A$ of an algorithm and the value of an optimal solution $OPT$, we define the competitive ratio (for maximization problems) to be $\frac{OPT}{\mathbb{E}[v(A)]}$ on the adversarially chosen (worst case) set of inputs.
+The expectation is taken over all random permutations of the input.

-\textbf{Mechanism Design.} An offline mechanism $M = (A, p)$ consists of an allocation function $A: \mathbb{R}_{\geq 0}^n \rightarrow 2^{[n]}$ and a payment rule $p: \mathbb{R}_{\geq 0}^n \rightarrow \mathbb{R}_{\geq 0}^n$.
+\textbf{Mechanism Design.} An offline mechanism $M = (A, \vec{p})$ consists of an allocation function $A: \mathbb{R}_{\geq 0}^n \rightarrow 2^{[n]}$ and a payment rule $\vec{p}\!: \mathbb{R}_{\geq 0}^n \rightarrow \mathbb{R}_{\geq 0}^n$.
 Given a profile of cost declarations $\vec{b} \in [0, B]^n$, where each $b_i$ is the cost \emph{reported} by agent $i$, the allocation function selects a set of agents $A(\mathbf{b}) \subseteq N$.
 The payment rule returns a profile of payments $\vec{p}(\vec{b}) = (p_1, \dots, p_n)$, where $p_i(\vec{b}) \geq 0$ is the payment to agent $i \in N$.
 Therefore, the utility of agent $i \in N$ is $u_i(\vec{b}) = p_i(\vec{b}) - c_i$ if $i \in A(\vec{b})$ and $u_i(\vec{b})=0$ otherwise, with the understanding that agents not in $A(\vec{b})$ are not paid.

 An \emph{online} mechanism, on the other hand, decides the allocation and payment of an agent at every time step without having seen the entire input.
 That is, given a permutation $\pi$ on $N$, the mechanism decides about agent $\pi(t)$ at time step $t \in [n]$, as $\pi(t)$ appears and declares her cost, i.e., at the time the mechanism has only seen $\vec{b}_t^{\pi} = (b_{\pi(1)}, \dots, b_{\pi(t)}) \in [0, B]^t$.
 The mechanism, thus, maintains the pair $(A_t(\vec{b}_t^{\pi}), p_t(\vec{b}_t^{\pi}))$ of currently selected agents and their payments, which is consistent with the decisions being irrevocable.